CentML/mlperf-inference/language/qwen2.5-VL-7B-docker/README.md

 #### Evaluate accuracy ####

-Run
-Create a python virtual environment and then run these commands:
+Create and activate a python virtual environment and then run these commands:

 ```pip install numpy pandas pyyaml transformers```